kavinrajsi/sundari-silks/README.md

   git remote -v
   ```

-- If you don't see an `upstream`, you can add one that points to Shopify's Dawn repository:
+- If you don't see an `upstream`, you can add one that points to boomer repository:

   ```sh
   git remote add upstream https://github.com/kavinrajsi/boomer